Jury German Documentary Film Music Award 2020 / Composition Sponsorship Award 2020

 Her debut album End of Absence was released on the Austrian label Fabrique Records in 2016, followed by FLOOD (2018) and Cusp (2020).

-Born in Klement in Lower Austria, Kukelka went to Vienna to study composition, composition and conducting at the Hochschule für Musik und darstellende Kunst Wien and jazz piano at the Konservatorium der Stadt Wien.
-From 1987 to 1990 he was first pianist in the Orchestra of the United Stages Vienna and performed several guest performances, commissions and performances in Austria and abroad.
-In 1999 he founded the Verein Neues Wiener MusikTheater and created an author-music theatre of his own style.
-Since 2002 Kubelka has held a teaching position at the mdw - University of Music and Performing Arts/Film Academy Vienna and has been President of the Austrian Composers' Association (ÖKB) and Chairman of the Film & Media Music Section since 2014.
-Kukelka has received numerous scholarships and grants from the BMUKK/BKA and the City of Vienna for his diverse compositional work.
+Born in Klement, Lower Austria, Kukelka went to Vienna to study, composition and conducting at the University of Music and Performing Arts Vienna and jazz piano at the Vienna Conservatory.
+From 1987 to 1990 he was first pianist in the orchestra of the Vereinigte Bühnen Wien and completed several guest performances, commissions and performances at home and abroad.
+In 1999 he founded the Verein Neues Wiener MusikTheater and created an author-musical theatre of his own character.
+Since 2002 he has taught at the University of Music and Performing Arts/Film Academy Vienna and since 2014 he has been president of the Austrian Composers' Association (ÖKB) and chairman of the Film & Media Music Section.

 Current composition commissions include the image film "Filmpatenschaft" (Austrian Film Institute, 2020), "Requiem for a Dead End" (Trio Frizzante, 2020), "Concerto for Panflute and String Quintet" (Kahlo Ensemble, 2020), and the music theatre "Tyll" (Theater Magdeburg, 2020/2021).